Best Baby Bottle Warmers, Tested and Ranked

 Do you actually need a bottle warmer?

-Honestly, no. A bowl of warm water works, and many babies accept room-temperature milk anyway.
+No. A bowl of warm water works, and many babies accept room-temperature milk anyway.
 A warmer buys speed and consistency at 3 a.m., which is why we own one anyway.
 It's a convenience purchase, so make it knowingly.

 How should you warm breast milk safely?